trevoreyre/autocomplete/docs/vue-component.md

 ## Slots

 Two slots are provided for controlling rendering of different parts of the component.
-A named slot, `results`, if you need to control rendering of result items in the result list, and a default slot if you need to control rendering of the entire component.
+A named slot, `result`, if you need to control rendering of result items in the result list, and a default slot if you need to control rendering of the entire component.

-## results
+## result

-The named `results` slot allows you to take control of the rendering of the result list.
+The named `result` slot allows you to take control of the rendering of individual result items.
 Using [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots), you can access the following data in the slot.

-- `results` - The list of results returned from your `search` function.
+- `result` - The result value returned from your `search` function.
-- `resultProps` - A list of props for each result item.
-Each item in the list is an object of attributes that you can `v-bind` on your `li` element.
-This way, you don't have to worry about generating the proper IDs, classes, and ARIA attributes yourself.
+- `props` - An object containing generated attributes for the result item.
+You can easily `v-bind` this object on your `li` element, so you don't have to worry about generating the necessary IDs, classes, and ARIA attributes yourself.

 <iframe height="496" scrolling="no" title="Autocomplete default slot - @trevoreyre/autocomplete-vue" src="//codepen.io/trevoreyre/embed/GzbQem/?height=496&theme-id=36113&default-tab=html,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/trevoreyre/pen/GzbQem/'>Autocomplete default slot - @trevoreyre/autocomplete-vue</a> by Trevor Eyre